fhackett/cpsc490/README.md

 ### Build systems, intro to CMake

 This topic was introduced via an idea board - asking students to contribute different build systems they've dealt with.
-The intention here was to paint an overall picture of different build systems, what they can be used for and what tradeoffs they make.
+The intention here is to paint an overall picture of different build systems, what they can be used for and what tradeoffs they make.

-Then, the idea was to zoom into practical usage of CMake on some small example projects.
+Then, the idea is to zoom into practical usage of CMake on some small example projects.

-At the time I was blinded by variety and attempted to cover too many build systems, harming the overall ability of students to internalise the concepts.
-After discussing general build systems, it is important to transition to one specific build system on which you have prepared a good amount of material.

-As a mixture of future recommendation and an account of how I went back over what didn't go so well in the next session, here is how this should be done:

 - Bring in 2-3 examples of working builds (see https://github.com/fhackett/cpsc490/tree/master/session4 for the ones I covered)
 - Before revealing how the working builds are set up, present the problem scenarios.